Skip to content

 • Windows Support - Fixed gcloud authentication issues on Windows

-• Security Hardening - XSS prevention, Content Security Policy, and input validation
+• Security Hardening - XSS prevention, Content Security Policy on results webview with nonced styles, input validation, tight CSS sanitization for user-configurable colors

 • Better Panel State - Webview panels retain context when hidden